Parietic/Mixed-Messages/README.md

 # Mixed Messages - Fake Fact Generator
 Mixed Messages is a simple Node.js application,<br/>
-It will print a randomized fake fact to the terminal each time it is ran.
+That will print a randomized fake fact to the terminal each time it is ran.

-This project was created to practice javaScript syntax, GFMD and Git/GitHub workflows.<br/>
 Have fun and feel free to leave an issue if you see a typo or encounter an error.

 Fake fact examples: